Actively Recruiting

 - Any mental health diagnosis other than an anxiety disorder

-- Any serious medical conditions
+- Presence of any serious medical condition

-- Restrictions preventing in-person attendance of therapy
+- Restrictions preventing in-person attendance of therapy sessions

 AI-Screening